Skip navigation

 Mixed Data

 Writers often mix different types of data.
 For example, you may read statistical results of a study (quantitative data) followed by a quote by an expert interpreting the results of the study (qualitative data).
-The writer than uses the information as evidence supporting their claims, opinions, or speculations.
+The writer then uses the information as evidence supporting their claims, opinions, or speculations.

 How Data Are Presented